 In fact, all the advice we provide in this article is based on this methodology.
 The Business Model Canvas and subsequent minimum viable product (MVP) are its core concepts.
 An MVP is a kind of demo solution that comes with a basic set of functions that are then tested with the help of your users and improved step by step, taking users’ preferences, opinions, and impressions into account.

 As a result, the LEAN approach allows you to pay for the features your users really need without overloading your product with excessive and costly functionality.
 What’s more, you may follow LEAN principles at each stage of software development, from validating your idea to promoting your launched product.

-Agile and LEAN approaches to development are the perfect match when it comes to reducing your development costs while staying flexible.
-If the fixed price model doesn’t suit your project, Agile development is the way to reduce costs.
+Agile and LEAN approaches to development are the perfect match when it comes to reducing mobile app development costs while staying flexible.
 According to the Agile approach, your technical team is always ready to adopt changes, taking your wishes and your users’ preferences into account.

 However, Agile makes sense only with core LEAN principles in mind.
 Too much flexibility can be risky for your budget.
 That’s why each new hypothesis still needs to be validated, and adopting new practices requires careful preliminary research and testing.
 An article published by Villanova University explains how Agile and LEAN can work together in a healthy way.

 Application programming interfaces (APIs) are pieces of code that can be reused by various solutions.
 A lot of them are free or almost free.
 The simplest examples of APIs are maps or weather widgets that you can integrate into your app.
 If your project requires integrating a scheduling solution, you don’t need to build a custom booking appointment calendar from scratch — just use plug-and-play Calendly API.